madMAx43v3r/chia-gigahorse/chiapos/README.md

 ## Farming benchmark

-To check how many plots of a certain K size and C level you can farm on a machine:
+To check how many plots of a certain K size and C level you can farm at a specific partial difficulty:
 ```
-./ProofOfSpace lookup -r 8 -f plot-kxx-cx-xxx.plot
+./ProofOfSpace farm -r 8 --diff 100 -f plot-kxx-cxx-xxx.plot 1000
 ```
 This test will use all available GPUs.
 In case of CPU farming, set `-r` to the number of CPU cores / threads.